binarybottle/optimize_layouts/README.md

     ZY, 0.5
     ```

-A configuration file (config.yaml) specifies input filenames,
+A configuration file (config.yaml) specifies input filenames
-as well as text strings for the following variables:
+(raw and normalized) as well as text strings for the variables:
   - Required:
     - items_to_assign: items to arrange in positions_to_assign
     - positions_to_assign: available positions